 • Alogomadra is a beautiful, narrow beach covered with thin sand.
 Its light blue waters are clear and calm and you will definitely enjoy swimming there.
 The seaside cliff right above the beach forms a wide cave where you can sit in the shade.

-• Located in the northern side of the island, Plathiena beach is a remote and peaceful spot where you can swim or sunbathe undisrupted.
-Although it can be easily accessed by car or boat, it is not very popular and so it remains unspoiled.
+• Located on the northern side of the island, Plathiena beach is a remote and peaceful spot where you can swim or sunbathe undisrupted.
+Although it can be easily accessed by car or boat, it is not very popular and therefore remains unspoiled.
 We advise you to carry water and snacks.

 • Another great option is to visit Thiorichia beach and experience the history of the island first-hand by swimming right next to the old sulfur mines that have been closed and left to decay since the 1960s.
 The abandoned buildings and rusty wagons, mining tools, and tracks will take you back to the island’s past.
 The soil there is rich in minerals, resulting in a small beach covered with unusual red or bright yellow sand and pebbles.

-• The little beachfront houses at Firopotamos will probably remind you of the “sirmata” in Klima.
-On the small sandy beach, there are several trees with a refreshing shadow that offer natural shelter from the sun.
+• The little beachfront houses at Firopotamos will probably remind you of the syrmata in Klima.
+On the small sandy beach, there are several trees that offer shade from the sun.
 On the rocks next to the beach, there is the little whitewashed chapel of Agios Nikolaos and the ruins of a very old building.

 Built on top of the hill, Plaka offers some breathtaking views of the Gulf of Milos and the splendid Cycladic sunsets that can be enjoyed from the remnants of the old Venetian castle.

 If you climb up there just before the golden hour you will avoid the afternoon heat and will be rewarded with a panoramic image of the sun diving into the Aegean Sea.
 It’s a win-win!